nvdaes/readFeeds/readme.md

 * Delete: Opens a dialog to delete the selected feed after confirmation.
 * Set default: Sets the selected feed as the default, so that its articles can be accessed with NVDA's gestures.
 * Open folder containing a backup of feeds: Opens a folder which may contain a backup of feeds.
 This can be useful to explore and delete feeds which shouldn't be imported when the add-on is updated.
+* Import feeds from OPML file: Opens a dialog to add new feeds from an OPML file.
+* Save feeds to OPML file: Opens a dialog to save the feeds available from the Feeds dialog in an OPML file.
 * Preferences: Opens the settings dialog for readFeeds, also available in NVDA's menu, Preferences, settings, readFeeds category.
 * Close: Closes the Feeds dialog.